 Most people talk of the must-try foods here which make up for most of the spot!
 But with Chinatown’s heritage since the country’s beginnings and lit markets, there’s a lot more.
 This Chinatown Singapore Guide shall take you through all the things to do here.

 I visited Chinatown in the evening and highly recommend you do the same.
 The evenings are when the place comes alive; Get a small backpack along with a water bottle.
 Don’t carry too much luggage as you’ll need to walk around a lot.

 Get some comfortable shoes on and begin!
 Unlike most attractions of Singapore like the Zoo or the National Gallery, you don’t need a ticket as such to enter or walk around.
-It’s only part of the city after all.
+It’s a part of the everyday city.

 But you’ll find paid tours that guide you around the heritage key spots of town.
 Now, should you get yourself a paid tour?
 Well, it depends on whether you’d prefer a paid walking tour or a self-guided walk.

 Chinatown Walking Tour Guides Singapore